debamitra/cs50-ai-journal/Math_Prerequisites/Learning_Journal/March-9-reflections on my math journey so far.md

 - [OpenNote](https://opennote.me/) – An AI math tutor I have enjoyed trying out.
 - [Open Library](https://openlibrary.org) – I have sometimes borrowed and read math books from here.

-I am working with openstax books primarily because I prefer using text books to learn over other forms of content, but I do suplement it with learning using LLMs, video tutorials and other forms of content as well.
+I primarily rely on textbooks, but I supplement them with LLMs, videos, and other formats to keep things engaging.

-### Studying math can be charming
+### Finding the Charm in Math

 Sometimes, to mix things up and make the learning process feel more alive, I will dive into the history of mathematics - how certain topics emerged or how it evolved in time and the fascinating stories around them.
 For instance, how Newton and Leibniz were rivals in mathematics and fought over credit for who invented calculus first was quite dramatic and interesting to read about.
 Discovering these delightful anecdotes and historical moments makes studying math even more engaging and helps deal with any drops in motivation for me.